Rico J. Puno: Political career

-He won a seat in the Makati City Council for the first district in 1998.
-Among Puno's notable ordinances filed during his first term was the installation of a surveillance camera in every convenience store in Makati that operates 24 hours a day, as protection against robbers who prey on convenience stores.
+Puno ran and won a seat in the Makati City Council for the first district in 1998 under Lakas–CMD.
+He later switched to PDP–Laban, aligning with the ruling Binay family.
+Among his notable ordinances filed during his first term was the installation of a surveillance camera in every convenience store in Makati that operates 24 hours a day, as protection against robbers who prey on convenience stores.
+He was re-elected in 2001 and 2004.
 He left the city council after his third and final consecutive term ended in 2007.
 His seat in the city council was kept by his eldest daughter, Tosca Camille.
 He then teamed up with Junjun Binay to run for vice mayor of Makati in 2010.
 Although Binay won the mayoralty race, Puno lost to Kid Peña, who was the running mate of then-outgoing vice mayor Ernesto Mercado.

-As his daughter Tosca was term-limited, he successfully regained a seat in the Makati City Council in 2016 under the ticket of Abigail Binay.
-In October 2018, he left the United Nationalist Alliance and was among the 13 councilors who pledged support to former Mayor Junjun Binay, who would run against his sister, incumbent Mayor Abigail Binay, in the upcoming 2019 elections.
+As his daughter Tosca was term-limited, he successfully regained a seat in the Makati City Council in 2016 under the United Nationalist Alliance (UNA) ticket of Abigail Binay.
+In October 2018, he left UNA and was among the 13 councilors who pledged support to former Mayor Junjun Binay, who would run against his sister, incumbent Mayor Abigail Binay, in the upcoming 2019 elections.
 He planned to seek reelection but died after he filed his Certificate of Candidacy (COC).
-He was substituted by his daughter Tosca, who would then go on to win a seat in the city council.
+He was substituted by his daughter Tosca, who would then go on to win a seat in the city council and serve until 2022.